apnadkarni/blt/man/bitmap.rst

   **-font** *fontName*

-    Specifies a font to use when drawing text into the bitmap.
+    Specifies a font to use when drawing text into the bitmap.  *FontName* can be in any form accepted by the Tk **font** command.
+The default is "{San Serif} 9".
-    If this option isn't specified then *fontName* defaults to "{San Serif} 12".

   **-rotate** *theta*

-    Specifies the angle of rotation of the text in the bitmap.
-    *Theta* is a real number representing the angle in degrees.
+    Specifies the angle of rotation of the text in the bitmap.  *Theta* is a real number representing the angle in degrees.
+The default is "0.0".
-    It defaults to "0.0" degrees.

   **-scale** *value*